sonali689/Stock-Prediction-app/README.md

 A machine-learning powered Flask web application that predicts *next-day stock price direction* using advanced technical indicators and an ensemble of ML models.

-> **Disclaimer:** This project is for *educational purposes only*.
-Stock market investments carry risk—do not invest based solely on these predictions.

 ---

 ## 🧭 Table of Contents